 Leigha grew up moving to different areas of the central U.S. with her parents, who are pastors in the Salvation Army.
 She always heard the message of the gospel, but had not experienced grace and forgiveness until her mother had a stroke when she was 14.
 This event brought Leigha to the realization that it was not by good works, or the good works of her family that made God love her, but only by the work of Jesus on the cross.
 As a sophomore in college, Leigha had the opportunity to spend a semester in Uganda where she taught people about Jesus’ love and forgiveness.
 She realized that telling people about Jesus, especially people from other countries, was something she wanted to do whether in the U.S. or overseas.
 She graduated in 2016 with a Bachelor of Science in social work.
 She hopes to continue sharing the Good News with the nations along with using her social work skills overseas.

 Jack and Leigha met at church in 2013, and discovered they shared similar interests and a passion for living in another context while sharing the gospel.
 They were married in January 2016.
-Since then, God has blessed them with a daughter, Elisabeth Grace, and a son, David Terence.
+Since then, God has blessed them with a daughter, Elisabeth Grace, and two sons, David Terence and Paul Michael.
 They have been blessed to serve and live in Papua, Indonesia since 2019.

 God calls the men and women of MAF to serve Him in unique ways.
 He may also be calling you to a special role in the Gandys’ ministry.
 Please prayerfully consider becoming a Ministry Partner with them through prayer and/or financial support.

 MAF missionaries raise support for a pooled fund out of which MAF covers salary, housing, benefits, and staff-related ministry expenses.
 MAF exercises discretion over the use of missionary support in the exercise of its mission and care of its staff.